MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-windows-11.md

 Apart from the pre-made actions, Power Automate for desktop enables you to record your activity and automatically convert these steps into actions.
 The recording feature makes RPA friendly to all non-technical users and allows you to develop simple flows effortlessly.

 To start your journey with Power Automate for desktop, follow our [getting started guide](getting-started-msa.md).
 More technical starting guides are available for users with a [work or school account](getting-started-freeorg.md) and [organization premium account](getting-started-org.md).
+Check the [Sign-in account comparison](setup.md#sign-in-account-comparison) to view what each version offers.